ross3102/computercraft-casino/README.md

 Idea and blackjack UI heavily inspired by [Twitch - Ottomated](http://twitch.tv/Ottomated), but all code is original.

-Also includes a limited custom image library
+Also includes a custom image library